By Jim Crowhurst

 Annette set the still standing school record in the long jump this year at 17-6 and lowered her hurdle time to 14.3.
 That hurdle time lasted as the Empire record until 1988.

 Annette 14.3 (14.54) and Larry 14.2 (14.48) are by far the best hurdling brother and sister our area has ever produced with the current hurdle height and distance record going to the Bingham’s with Claire 14.74 and Justin 16.02.

 The Richardson’s had a third sister, Janice, who had the fastest 100 time of the three.

 Janice’s 100 yard time converts to about 12.83, with Larry at 11.09, making them the fastest brother/sister combo in the 100.

-Ukiah ‘s Dana Flint, after winning the 1978 NBL cross country title and the NCS 3A meet, was the area’s first to break 11 minutes on the track in the 2 mile run at 10:59.8 this year.
+Ukiah ‘s Dana Flint, after winning the 1978 NBL cross country title and the NCS 3A meet, was the area’s first to break 11 minutes on the track in the 2 mile run at 10:59.8 and broke the mile record at 5:31.3.
 Flint won the NCS MOC meet in 11:04.9.

 Casa Grande’s Dawn Bettinelli extended the discus record out to 119-8.